 The streaming service Hulu has grown to more than 20 million U.S. subscribers by expanding its on-demand library of television shows and releasing original programming like the award-winning “The Handmaid’s Tale.”

-But the company is also focused on its new live TV option, Hulu with Live TV, which is an alternative to cable or satellite.
+But the company is also focused on its new live TV option, Hulu with Live TV, which is an alternative to cable and satellite.

-Hulu with Live TV: What you need to know
+Hulu with Live TV review: What you need to know

 What channels do you get with Hulu with Live TV?

-The channel lineup is probably the most important factor when choosing a pay TV service.
+The channel lineup is probably the most important factor when choosing a live TV streaming service.
 A Hulu subscription comes with more than 50 channels, though local stations will vary depending on where you live.